Amid protests in Venezuela medical students become vital to survival

 As the protests continue throughout the country, so does the need for the work of the Green Helmets.
 So far, they have shared their mission, structure and vision with other volunteer first-aid teams in 11 cities around the country.

 “These young students, I am in awe and pleased with the commitment they have to this cause… they are there every day and they don’t rest,” noted Di Giorgio.
-“Even though I am older than most of them, is it contagious, their energy is.”
+“Even though I am older than most of them, it is contagious, their energy.”

 Members of the Green Helmets say they will continue on the streets as long as there is a need for their services.
-Their hope in the future is that they can grow into a natural disaster response team, and maybe do it in collaboration with the government, regardless of who sits as president.
+Their hope in the future is that they can grow into a natural disaster response team, perhaps even in collaboration with the government, regardless of who sits as president.